rgmoul/gof_patterns/README.md

 Ralph Johnson & John Vlissides) seminal work on design patterns was published in 1994 and remains relevant to this day.
 A truly timeless work.

+Each of the patterns is placed in its own package and includes a test case which serves as the client or context for the pattern elements and demonstrate their use.
+In a few cases the is also a *Demo class which is an application demonstrating the patterns use.

 ####Creational Patterns

 * Factory Method - Defines an interface for creating objects but lets subclasses decide which class to instantiate, promoting loose coupling by delegating instantiation to subclasses.